AWS Services Overview – Whitepaper – Certification

 AWS CodeCommit

-• is a fully managed source control service that makes to host secure and highly scalable private Git repositories
+• is a fully managed source control service that hosts secure and highly scalable private Git repositories.

 AWS CodeBuild

-• scales continuously and processes multiple builds concurrently, so the builds are not left waiting in a queue.
+• scales continuously and processes multiple builds concurrently.

 AWS CodeDeploy

-• is a service that automates code deployments to any instance, including EC2 instances and instances running on premises.
+• is a service that automates code deployments to any instance, including EC2 instances, Lambda functions, ECS services, and on-premises servers.

-• helps to rapidly release new features, avoid downtime during application deployment, and handles the complexity of updating the applications.
+• helps rapidly release new features, avoid downtime during deployment, and handles the complexity of updating applications.

 AWS CodePipeline

-• builds, tests, and deploys the code every time there is a code change, based on the defined release process models
+• builds, tests, and deploys code every time there is a code change, based on defined release process models.

 AWS X-Ray

-• helps developers analyze and debug distributed applications in production or development, such as those built using a microservices architecture
+• helps developers analyze and debug distributed applications in production, such as those built using microservices architectures.

 • provides an end-to-end view of requests as they travel through the application, and shows a map of its underlying components.

-• helps understand how the application and its underlying services are performing, to identify and troubleshoot the root cause of performance issues and errors.
+• helps identify and troubleshoot the root cause of performance issues and errors.

 Amazon SQS